Payment Aggregator vs Payment Gateway?

 Quick Setup:

-Payment aggregators typically offer a straightforward and quick setup process, allowing businesses to start accepting payments online rapidly.
+Payment aggregators provide an easy and quick setup process, enabling businesses to start accepting online payments without delay.

 Easy Integration: